Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Being polite goes a long way.

-I always light-heartedly tell the server: “I have complicated food allergies, but I promise I’ll be very easy to deal with otherwise.”
-This usually gets a laugh and they are always very accommodating.
+A light-hearted “I have complicated food allergies, but I promise I’ll be very easy to deal with otherwise.”
+Usually gets a laugh and can go a long way to your server being accommodating.

 Ask for what you need.
 Most restaurants can modify any dish on their menu.
-I’ve even had restaurants create a new dish for me from the ingredients they have stocked.
+We’ve even had restaurants create a new dish from the ingredients they have stocked.

 Everyone in the restaurant will appreciate it if you do your part to help them help you.

-Let me give you an example.
-Sometimes I’ll look at a menu and I won’t see a low histamine meal.
+Sometimes, you’ll look at a menu and won’t see a low histamine meal option you can tolerate.

 They might have an offering of beef with a creamy broccoli and mushroom sauté.